Here to Serve You….

 No July meeting

-Mission/Goals: This committee is responsible for the upkeep and repair of the entire parish plant.
-It meets monthly and coordinates with maintenance workers and other parish staff.
-The committee prioritizes maintenance needs, makes repairs as they are able, and develops recommendations about future requirements.
+Mission/Goals: This committee is responsible for the care, maintenance and improvement of parish properties.
+Makes minor repairs and develops recommendations about future requirements.

 Interested in flower gardening?
 A dedicated group plants the flowers each spring.
 They also take care of weeding and watering.
 If you have a green thumb, or would simply like to assist, just let us know.
 Contact the Parish office to get involved.